killermann/facilitator-cards/content/cards/i-know-vs-i-wonder-lists.md

 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
-explanation: "Given a particular idea, concept, or problem, generate two lists from the group and scribe them on flipcharts: one list of the things you know (\"I know...\"), the other of the things you wonder (\"I wonder...\")."
+explanation: "Given a particular idea, question, concept, or problem, generate two lists from the group and scribe them on flipcharts: one list of the things you know (bulleted statements starting with \"I know...\"), the other of the things you wonder (\"I wonder...\").
+Keep going until you run out of time, flipchart space, or ideas."
 longer_context: ""
 external_link: "https://www.youtube.com/watch?v=UsZwdUvFnSc&feature=youtu.be&t=34m13s"
 general_notes: ""